- The SPGS journey

 Drama has a rich history at St Paul’s and allows students to use their creative flair practically, whether performing as actors, directors or designers.

 It is our intention to reconnect classroom drama to the theatre’s long and diverse history as a cultural form and performance art.
-At A level we aim to deepen our student’s knowledge, skills, and practice of theatre.
+At A level we aim to deepen our students’ knowledge, skills, and practise of theatre.

-We follow the AQA syllabus which offers a diverse programme of study designed to inspire students and develop their understanding through performance as designers, directors, actors, and academics.
-Study includes practical exploration of the work of theatre practitioners Antonin Artaud, Frantic Assembly, Gecko, and DV8.
+We follow the AQA syllabus, which offers a diverse programme of study designed to inspire students and develop their understanding through performance as designers, directors, actors, and academics.
+Study includes practical exploration of the work of theatre practitioners Bertolt Brecht, Katie Mitchell, Shared Experience, Complicité, Gecko, and DV8.
 Our current set texts are Yerma by Lorca and Jerusalem by Butterworth.
 Live theatre analysis is another key component of the course and we take great advantage of the spectacular range of theatre and performance art on offer in London.

 There is always a wealth of drama taking place at St Paul’s, whether it is in class, the annual school plays, or student-led productions.
 There are multiple opportunities for students of all ages to get involved in shows, whether in the fantastic Celia Johnson Theatre or in the new drama studio.

 If you are interested in seeing live theatre or working with professional actors and directors, our Theatre Society organises numerous visits that take advantage of London’s rich theatrical life, as well as inviting practitioners to run workshops in school.

 Each year performance opportunities are created for A level students, which have recently included productions for each year group, musicals, and studio productions.
 Students are encouraged to act, direct or design, and to celebrate theatre at the highest level.